 Group aspects of wisdom

-- Group wisdom requires individuals with as well as (when working in cross-cultural teams).
+- Group wisdom requires individuals with social and emotional intelligence as well as cultural intelligence (when working in cross-cultural teams).
 Additionally, wise teams require members who are adaptable.

 Organizational elements of wisdom